KarstenAMF/GerVADER/README.md

 # GerVADER

-*WIP - This repository is still under construction.
-For more details on GerVADER, the paper etc. please check the repository later*

 GerVADER is a German adaptation of the sentiment classification tool VADER.
 VADER is a lexicon and rule-based approach in classifying sentences into positive, negative or neutral statements and puts a focus on social media texts.

 GerVADER copied the process for the German language and comes with its own lexicon and edited rules for the German language.
 Just like VADER it is free to use.